syncfusion-content/winui-docs/winui/Calendar-DateRangePicker/Getting-Started.md

 You can restrict users from selecting date range within a specific minimum and maximum range or by blocking unwanted dates using blackout dates or by blocking specific set of dates (blocking weekend dates).

-For brief explanation of selection restriction in `Calendar DateRangePicker` control [click here](Selection.md).
+For brief explanation of selection restriction in `Calendar DateRangePicker` control [click here](https://help.syncfusion.com/winui/calendar-daterangepicker/restrict-daterange-selection).

-## Navigate in dropdown calendar
+## Navigation in dropdown

 You can navigate between month, year, decade and century views in `Calendar DateRangePicker` control.
 You can also restrict the users to navigate between specific views only (month and year selection for credit card).

-For brief explanation of navigation between views in `Calendar DateRangePicker` control [click here](Navigation.md).
+For brief explanation of navigation between views in `Calendar DateRangePicker` control [click here](https://help.syncfusion.com/winui/calendar-daterangepicker/navigation).